ory/docs/docs/hydra/oauth2.md

 processed.

-Next, the user will be redirect to the Login Provider which was set using the `OAUTH2_LOGIN_URL` environment variable.
-For example, the user is redirected to `https://login-provider/login?login_challenge=1234` if `OAUTH2_LOGIN_URL=https://login-provider/login`.
+Next, the user will be redirect to the Login Provider which was set using the `URLS_LOGIN` environment variable.
+For example, the user is redirected to `https://login-provider/login?login_challenge=1234` if `URLS_LOGIN=https://login-provider/login`.
 This redirection happens _always_ and regardless of whether the user has a valid login session or if the user needs to authenticate.